-In UCC you can do an honours degree in International Commerce with Chinese Studies is an option for third level & mature students.
-Whilst in DIT, you can study Chinese with International Business.
+In UCC an honours degree in International Commerce with Chinese Studies is an option for third level & mature students.
+Whilst in DIT, a similar course is called Chinese with International Business.
 Both these courses recognise that as China emerges as a superpower in the world of International trade, it is increasingly important for Ireland to have home-grown graduates fluent in Chinese and familiar with Chinese culture and business.

-You might be thinking that since the Chinese are putting huge emphasis on learning English; we’ll just let them do the talking instead when it comes to business!
-Think about it this way: if you do take on a Chinese language course you will never have to order your Chinese by number again!
-And one more thing, Scientists have shown that those who speak Chinese have significant greater density of grey and white matter.
-So speaking Chinese makes you smarter – including those who even try learn it.
+You might be thinking that since the Chinese are putting huge emphasis on learning English; we’ll just let them do the talking instead when it comes to business! however, having some knowledge of the language may give an edge and will no doubt impress, also it may make you smarter!
+Scientists have shown that those who speak Chinese have significant greater density of grey and white matter, including those who even try learn it.
 So if your brain is up to the challenge..

 Chinese and other language courses are listed at www.findacourse.ie/languages-courses-c1.html